msabelhaus/msabelhaus/README.md

 My name is Margaret Sabelhaus & I love all things data.

 - 👀 I’m interested in machine learning, predictive modeling, and finding trends in big data.
-- 🔭 I’m currently working on projects for my Advanced Machine Learning course (& various fun Kaggle competitions).
+- 🔭 I’m currently working on an image recognition project for my Advanced Machine Learning course (& various fun Kaggle competitions).
 - 🌱 I’m currently obtaining a Master's in Data Science at Colorado School of Mines.
 - 📫 How to reach me: margaret.sabelhaus@gmail.com
 - 😄 Pronouns: She/Her